arbaz686/Customer-Segmentation-for-Maketing/README.md

-# Customer Segmentation using K-Means Clustering - GitHub Repository
+# Customer Segmentation using K-Means Clustering

 Welcome to the "Customer Segmentation using K-Means Clustering" GitHub repository.
 This project focuses on leveraging the K-Means clustering algorithm to perform customer segmentation based on key variables - annual income and spending score.
 The outcome of this endeavor is to derive actionable insights for targeted marketing and business strategy refinement.